-Analysis: Since last month's report the LEI YoY rate of change remained stable at +1.6% and the index level made a new all time high.
+Analysis: Since last month's report the LEI YoY rate of change fell to 1.1% and the index level remained at its cycle high.
 Over the past several months positive momentum has slowed, but given that the YoY rate of change remains positive, history suggests a recession is unlikely to start within the next six months.
 This picture keeps me generally positive on the outlook for the U.S. economy.
 Chart Framework: I'd get incrementally negative on the business cycle outlook if the LEI YoY went negative.